yohaneneumann/yohaneneumann/README.md

 - 👋 Hi, I’m Yohane
 - 👩‍🎓 Software Developer Graduate 2021
-- 📚 I’m currently working as a Frontend Developer at Hollow
+- 📚 I’m currently working as a WordPress Web Developer
 - 👩‍💻 I share the projects I've worked on
 - 📫 You can contact me through yohanegancel@hotmail.com